dcampos/nvim-snippy/README.md

 	while ${1:condition}
 ```

-You can find example snippets in the [honza/vim-snippets][3] repository, which,
+You can find extensive example snippets in the [honza/vim-snippets][3]
-if installed, Snippy will also use automatically as a source of snippets.
+repository, which, if installed, Snippy will also automatically recognize as a
+source of snippets.

-See `:help snippy-usage-snippets` and `:help snippy-snippet-syntax` for more
+See `:help snippy-usage-snippets` and `:help snippy-snippet-syntax` for the
-information.
+details.

 ## Expanding LSP snippets